Lilith (Marvel Comics): The Mother of All Demons

-Fictional character biography

 Lilith is an immortal who had lived in the city of pre-Cataclysm Atlantis, one of its few survivors.
 Over the centuries, she gave birth to many of her children – (the Lilin) – including Creed, Pilgrim, Fang, Doc, Meatmarket, Skinner, and Nakota.
 Trapped in the leviathan Tiamat by Atlantean sorcerers, she used her vast magics to influence outside affairs.
 While thus imprisoned, she encountered Danny Ketch's spirit, and then appeared in a vision to Blackout.

 Lilith was finally released from her ancient imprisonment by two unknowing scientist explorers.
 Discovering that her Lilin children had been scattered across the dimensions centuries ago and that many of them were destroyed by the Ghost Rider and Johnny Blaze, she soon made enemies of them.
 She recruited the Lilin and Blackout, and sent Blackout, Creed, and Pilgrim to abduct Johnny Blaze's son, Craig Blaze.
 She sent the Lilin Fang to attack Morbius the Living Vampire.
 She witnessed the Ghost Rider and Johnny Blaze's battle with Steel Vengeance.
 Alongside the Lilin, she abducted Doris Ketch, Jack D'Auria, and Arthur and Stacy Dolan.
 She transformed the Darkholders' ninjas and sent them to kill Victoria Montesi.
 Alongside the Lilin, she battled the Ghost Rider, Johnny Blaze, and the Darkhold Redeemers.
 She then sent the Lilin Skinner to attack the Ghost Rider and Johnny Blaze.
 She then hired the Nightstalkers to kill the Ghost Rider and Johnny Blaze.
 Alongside the Lilin, she again battled the Ghost Rider, Johnny Blaze, Morbius, the Nightstalkers, and the Darkhold Redeemers.

 After many attempts to kill the two, her enemies list grew to include Doctor Strange, Morbius the Living Vampire, the Witches, the Nightstalkers and the Midnight Sons.
 In her first attempt, she and most of her children were killed.
 Many months later, her children were reborn with the assistance of Meatmarket, a child that Lilith did not expect would help her.
 This time, they are allied with Centurious the Soulless Man.
 Their goal was to claim the mystical artifact called the Medallion of Power, and kill its inheritors, Johnny Blaze, Danny Ketch, and Vengeance.
 Lilith and her offspring betrayed Centurious and allied with his most hated enemy, Zarathos.
 However, the Midnight Sons banished Lilith and her offspring to the Shadowside.
 Zarathos was later turned into stone and killed.
 Lilith returned to the stony Zarathos, saying she abandoned her old offspring and replaced it with his offspring, promising vengeance for the both of them.

 Lilith was one of several demonic beings imprisoned within Avalon at the start of the Secret Invasion, but was then freed by Pete Wisdom during Captain Britain and MI3's battle with the Skrulls.
 Lilith subsequently joins Satannish and the other freed creatures in killing the invading Skrulls, after hearing them state that any magical creatures that do not serve the Skrulls will not be tolerated.

-She later joins Dracula's inner circle as he plans to invade the United Kingdom.
+Lilith later joins Dracula's inner circle as he plans to invade the United Kingdom.

+During the "Blood Hunt" storyline, Victoria Montesi summons Lilith to deal with a possessed man.